-PricewaterhouseCoopers LLP (PwC), the Bank's independent registered public accounting firm for 2020, is responsible for expressing an opinion on the conformity of the Bank's audited financial statements with accounting principles generally accepted in the United States of America.
-The Committee has discussed with PwC the matters that are required to be discussed by Statement on Auditing Standards AU-C 260 and 265 (The Auditor's Communication With Those Charged With Governance).
+PricewaterhouseCoopers LLP (PwC), the Bank's independent registered public accounting firm for 2021, is responsible for expressing an opinion on the conformity of the Bank's audited financial statements with accounting principles generally accepted in the United States of America.
+The Committee has discussed with PwC the matters that are required to be discussed by PCAOB Auditing Standard No. 16, Communications with Audit Committees.
 The Committee discussed with PwC its independence from the Bank.
 The Committee also reviewed the non-audit services provided by PwC and concluded that these services were not incompatible with maintaining PwC's independence.

-Based on the considerations referred to above, the Committee recommended to the Board of Directors that the audited financial statements be included in the Bank's Annual Report for 2020.
+Based on the considerations referred to above, the Committee recommended to the Board of Directors that the audited financial statements be included in the Bank's Annual Report for 2021.
 The foregoing report is provided by the following independent directors, who constitute the Committee: